 Here are a few suggestions for confronting issues with friends:

 1) Plan in advance.
 In order to avoid saying things we may regret, especially if confrontation makes us nervous, it will be helpful to go in knowing what we want to say.
-Eventually this step may become less necessary as we become seasoned in self-advocacy.
+Eventually this step may become less necessary as we become more comfortable with addressing issues in the moment.

 2) Be genuine.
 It’s good to stick to the point with confrontation.
 When we feel nervous, it’s easy to allow defense mechanisms to take over.
 These can include things like sarcasm, blame, criticism, etc. We may think we’re being light-hearted about the issue in order to soothe nervous emotions, but often this isn’t experienced the same on both sides.
 Being direct and genuine will keep clarity between you and your friend about the issue.